ifunky/terraform-aws-baseline-cis/README.md

 - SNS alerts for alarms
 - Clousdwatch dashboards

+#### Control Tower
+If your management account is managed by Control Tower it will manage CloudTrail and logging so this module can be set to ignore these resources with the `is_managed_by_control_tower` setting.

 > NOTE: This module doesn't create S3 buckets, this is assumed to be in place already

 # How to use this project